Just intonation: Diatonic scale

-In this example the interval from D up to A would be a wolf fifth with the ratio 40/27, about 680 cents, noticeably smaller than the 702 cents of the pure 3/2 ratio.
+In this example the interval from D up to A would be a wolf fifth with the ratio 40/27, about 680 cents; noticeably smaller than the 702 cents of the pure 3/2 ratio.
+This is mentioned by Schenker in reference to the teaching of Bruckner.

 For a justly tuned diatonic minor scale, the mediant is tuned 6:5 and the submediant is tuned 8:5.
 It would include a tuning of 9:5 for the subtonic.
-For example on A:
+For example, on A: